São Tomé and Príncipe

-The islands were uninhabited until their discovery in 1470 by Portuguese explorers João de Santarém and Pedro Escobar.
+The islands were uninhabited until Portuguese explorers João de Santarém and Pedro Escobar became the first Europeans to discover them in 1470.
 Gradually colonized and settled throughout the 16th century, they collectively served as a vital commercial and trade centre for the Atlantic slave trade.
-The rich volcanic soil and proximity to the equator made São Tomé and Príncipe ideal for sugar cultivation, followed later by cash crops such as coffee and cocoa; the lucrative plantation economy was heavily dependent upon African slaves.
+The rich volcanic soil and proximity to the equator made São Tomé and Príncipe ideal for sugar cultivation, followed later by cash crops such as coffee and cocoa.
+The lucrative plantation economy was heavily dependent upon enslaved Africans.
 Cycles of social unrest and economic instability throughout the 19th and 20th centuries culminated in peaceful independence in 1975.
 São Tomé and Príncipe has since remained one of Africa's most stable and democratic countries.
+São Tomé and Príncipe is a developing economy with a medium Human Development Index.

-The people of São Tomé and Príncipe are predominantly of African and mestiço descent, with most practicing Catholicism.
+The people of São Tomé and Príncipe are predominantly of African and mestiço (mixed European and African) descent, with most practicing Christianity.
 The legacy of Portuguese rule is also visible in the country's culture, customs, and music, which fuse European and African influences.
 São Tomé and Príncipe is a founding member state of the Community of Portuguese Language Countries.

 History

-Geological history

-The islands making up São Tomé and Principe were formed around approximately 30 million years ago due to volcanic activity in deep water along the Cameroon Line.
+The islands making up São Tomé and Príncipe were formed approximately 30 million years ago due to volcanic activity in deep water along the Cameroon Line.
 Over time, interactions with seawater and periods of eruption have engendered a wide variety of different igneous and volcanic rocks on the islands with complex assemblages of minerals.